De-Moral Hazarding: Beat Insurers at Their Own Game and Build Wealth in the Process

 A $250 deductible health plan is much more expensive than a $2,500 deductible plan.
 Why?
 Because with a low deductible, people are more likely to overconsume care—they are not spending their own money, so they care less about cost.
 Insurers anticipate this behavior and raise premiums to cover it.
 Also, the overconsumed care is often not care designed for long-term health.
 Today's medical practices increasingly encourage short-term procedures that may solve today's symptom but are not necessarily designed to encourage long-term health.
 A lose-lose for sure.
 Paying more for lower long-term health.

 That’s moral hazard at work.
 The important point is that moral hazards caused by low deductibles increase premium costs proportionally more than their high deductible cousins.
 The relationship is non-linear.
-At PFR, the great benefits of compound interest are taught via the concept of convexity.
-Moral hazard is its not-so-good opposite cousin called concavity.
+At PFR, the great benefits of compound interest are taught through the lens of convexity—where small, intentional investments made today yield disproportionately large returns in the future.
+Think of it as planting seeds that multiply over time.
+Moral hazard, by contrast, reflects its not-so-good opposite cousin: concavity.
+Concavity is when you enjoy short-term benefits today without making meaningful investments, only to face increasingly negative outcomes down the road.
+It feels good now, but the long-term curve bends against you.

 The Strategy of De-Moral Hazarding